-www.tesu.edu/academics/catalog/Transfer-Credit.cfm
+www.tesu.edu/academics/catalog/Transfer-Credit

-Thomas Edison State University will accept credit in transfer for courses completed at colleges and universities accredited by the six regional accrediting agencies recognized by the U.S. Department of Education.
-In addition, the University offers a host of ways to earn credit for knowledge obtained in noncollegiate settings.
+Thomas Edison State University will accept credit in transfer for courses completed at colleges and universities accredited by the six regional accrediting agencies recognized by the U.S. Department of Education as providing the accreditation and pre-accreditation ("candidacy status") to postsecondary degree-granting educational institutions.